Espressive Barista Understands 1.3 Billion Employee Language Phrases Out-of-the-Box, Bridging Gap Between AI and the Semantics of Human Language

 Phrase recognition is only half of the equation.
 A virtual support agent must be able to deflect tickets by providing immediate personalized answers, so agents never need to be involved.
 Barista receives content in a number of ways:

-- The Employee Language Cloud includes researched answers for industry topics (e.g., Office 365, G Suite, Slack, and Zoom).
+- The Employee Language Cloud includes researched answers for industry topics (e.g., G Suite, Slack, Zoom).
 Answers are consistent wherever someone works, freeing subject matter experts to prioritize proprietary content.

 - Every time an agent closes a ticket, Barista can learn and add content based on this interaction.